wyegelwel/async-ex/README.md

 # async-ex

 Error handling with clojure async can be a little hairy.
 Prior to Clojure 1.6.0, exceptions thrown in `go` or `thread` blocks that weren't caught in the block were simply dropped.
 Since Clojure 1.6.0, exceptions not caught in the block are printed to stderr.
-To resolve this, you either need to wrap every async block in try/catch or set a DefaultExceptionHandler or use the method suggested by David Nolan.
+To resolve this, you either need to wrap every async block in try/catch or set a [DefaultUncaughtExceptionHandler](http://docs.oracle.com/javase/1.5.0/docs/api/java/lang/Thread.UncaughtExceptionHandler.html) or use the [method](http://martintrojer.github.io/clojure/2014/03/09/working-with-coreasync-exceptions-in-go-blocks/) suggested by David Nolen and explained by Martin Trojer.
 I've found that all of these solutions leave something to be desired and that is why I created this library.

 The library is simple, yet powerful.
 At it's core is a concept called an exception chan (`ex-chan`).
 You provide it an exception handler and optionally a channel and it returns a channel.
 The exception channel is constantly passing anything put onto it to your exception handler.
 Then to put this exception chan to work, async-ex provides it's own version of both `go` and `thread`, `go-ex` and `thread-ex`.
 You pass either a single ex-chan or a collection of ex-chans and then the body you want executed.
-If no exceptions occur, `go-ex` and `thread-ex` perform exactly the same as `go` and thread`.
+If no exceptions occur, `go-ex` and `thread-ex` perform exactly the same as `go` and `thread`.
 However, in the event of an exception, the exception is put onto all the ex-chans you provided.

 Here is a simple example: